spacetelescope/specviz/docs/source/model_fitting.rst

 SLSQP               `~astropy.modeling.fitting.SLSQPLSQFitter`
 =================== ============================================

-To add a model:
+To use a model:

 #.
-Select the desired layer from ``Layers`` (left panel).
-For example, you can
+Select the layer you wish to operate on from the LAYERS window in the upper left.
-   choose the layer containing your emission or absorption line.
+#.
+Create and position a region of interest (ROI) as described in the :ref:`doc_viewer` section of
-   See :ref:`doc_viewer` on how to create a layer for ROI.
+     the documentation.”
 #.
-Select the desired model name from the ``Add Model`` drop-down box and click
+Select the desired model from the ``Add Model`` drop-down box and click
    ``Select`` to add it to ``Current Models``.
 #.
 If desired, repeat the above step to add additional models.
 #.
 A new model layer will be created under ``Layers`` (left panel) and it is
    attached to the selected data layer.

-To fine-tune model parameters:
+To edit model parameters or enter a better first estimate of the model parameters:

 #.
 Select the model layer under ``Layers`` (left panel) that contains the desired
    model.